1. Home›

 It is also possible to start finasteride and not shed at all.
 The absence of shedding does not mean the medication isn't working.
 The full timeline of expected changes is covered in our Finasteride Timeline overview.

-When finasteride shedding does occur, it generally lasts 4 to 8 weeks from onset to resolution.
+In most people, finasteride shedding lasts 4 to 8 weeks from onset to resolution.
 A shed lasting 2 weeks is on the short end of normal; a shed lasting 10 to 12 weeks is on the long end but still within reported ranges.
+It typically begins within the first 2 to 8 weeks of starting treatment, peaks over a few weeks, and then settles as the new growth phase takes over.

 Shedding that continues past month 6 of treatment is less typical and is generally a reason to check in with a physician.
 Persistent shedding past this point may reflect a different underlying cause (for example, telogen effluvium from stress, illness, nutrient deficiency, or thyroid dysfunction) layered on top of pattern hair loss, rather than a continuation of the initial treatment-related shed.